aubrel/fire-on-the-wire/issues/1/1/README.md

 Synchronous communication implies that the sender and receiver are on the same "clock," and that all points in the communications are sequential.

+### Types

+### Use cases

+### Some tools

+## Using Signal…effectively

+  >  :construction: TK-TODO Fit the below into the structure of the above.
+Address each issue outlined above below.

+If you're anywhere near radical circles, you've almost definitely heard about [Signal Private Messenger](https://signal.org), and are maybe already using it.
+If you felt comfortable enough to ask the person who told you to download an app you've never heard of and use it exclusively for messaging why you would do such a thing, you might have heard something along the lines of, "something, something, end-to-end encrypted."
+Oh, and maybe something about a private... security... number?
+Or something...?

+Let's demystify the world of Signal, explain why it's actually a good idea to use, address some of the common fears about using it, and explain the vital importance of Signal Safety Numbers.

+### What is Signal Private Messenger?

+> :construction: TK-TODO

+### How to get Signal Private Messenger

+> :construction: TK-TODO

+## Using Jabber with OMEMO
+> :construction: TK-TODO

 ## Asynchronous communication

 With asynchronous communication, all involved are on different clocks.
 This means that each person can get the same information in the same way, but at different times.
 Another way to think about this difference is to think about synchronous communication as a web, in which communication transmits from one point to another, and one action is dependent on another prior action.